-What kind of housing for your cats?
+What kind of housing is used for your cats?
 All my cats are raised indoors.
-I expect the kittens to be kept indoors only as well when they go to their new homes.
+I expect kittens to be kept indoors only as well when they go to their new homes.
 This will help prevent catching diseases from other cats, fleas, ticks, and predators.
 Once a cat is exposed to the outside world, they will get more curious and continue to want to go out and explore.
 There’s that chance that they may never return home due to someone stealing them, getting hit by a car, or a predator.
 My cats are raised strictly indoors only.
 All kittens are handled daily to optimize their social experience throughout their beginning life stages.
-Our queens and kittens have their own room for birthing, growing up, and for safety.
+Our queens and kittens have their own room (I call it the "nursery") for birthing, growing up, and for safety.
 We have small human children in our home, and accidents can happen if kittens are left to run the house unsupervised.
-We love our cats very much and they’re spoiled daily!

 Do you allow in home visits?
-No, we do not.
+In short, No, we do not.
 Due to biosecurity, and the susceptibility young kittens have to germs and outside viruses that could be fatal to them.
 These types of viruses can be carried on you clothes or shoes, and you may not even realize you had some into contact with a cat that is a carrier/shedder of feline herpes, calicivirus, coronavirus, or anything else that could literally wipe out an entire litter or infect adults.
 We also live in a rural area, and I have 3 small children at home.
-Due to past experiences, we no longer allow strangers into our home.
-I do always keep myself available to send updates and photos.
+Due to past situations that left me extremely uncomfortable and vulnerable, we no longer allow strangers into our home.
+I do keep myself available to send updates and photos.
 We also are open to video chat calls.
-I understand it can be hard to add a new furry family member that you haven't met in person, so we leave myself available to do so!
+I understand it can be hard to add a new furry family member that you haven't met in person, so I leave myself available to do so!

 When do I get to bring home my kitten?
-Kittens need to stay with me at least they are 12 weeks old and sometimes longer if needed.
+Kittens need to stay with me at least they are 12 weeks old.
 Not only will this help with their early life on socializing but this will make sure they are fully weaned and strong enough to move to their new home.